-This suggests that a given domain is preferably presented from its attitude holder's own perspective if possible, but if discourse and syntactico-semantic factors (including the features of the anaphor) forbid this option, from the perspective of another individual the attitude holder can identify with (cf. Kuno's 1987 Empathy Hierarchy).
+This suggests that the domain of an exempt anaphor contained in an attitude context is preferably presented from the attitude holder's perspective, but if discourse and syntactico-semantic factors (including the features of the anaphor) forbid this option, it can be from the perspective of another individual the attitude holder can identify with (cf. Kuno's 1987 Empathy Hierarchy).